Let's Take a Page from the Credit Card Industry's PlaybookInternal security departments would do well to follow the processes of major credit cards.

 Finalizing the credit card fraud detection and mitigation process did not happen overnight.
 Enterprise security is at a turning point but far from its destination.
 Ten years from now (and earlier than that, I hope), I expect that all employees will have that same level of treatment and care when it comes to their credentials.

 Join Dark Reading LIVE for two days of practical cyber defense discussions.
 Learn from the industry's most knowledgeable IT security experts.
 Check out the INsecurity agenda here.

-Ryan Stolte is co-founder and CTO at Bay Dynamics, an analytics company that enables organizations to quantify the impact of cyber-risk from insider and outsider attacks and prioritize mitigation.
+Ryan Stolte is co-founder and CTO at Bay Dynamics, a cyber risk analytics company that enables enterprises and government agencies to prioritize and mitigate their most critical threats.
 Ryan has spent more than 20 years of his career solving big data problems with ...
 View Full Bio